jnclink/Custom-NN/README.md

 ## Improvements of the original repo

 - At the very beginning of the main script (`main.py`), you can **select the type of the data** that will flow through the network.
 For now, the only available datatypes are `float32` (default) and `float64`.
 Typically, compared to `float64` data, `float32` data will naturally make the computations a little less accurate, but they will be done faster and use less RAM and/or CPU !
+- At the very beginning of the main script, you can also, if you want, **select a specific subset of classes to work with**.
+For instance, if you only want to work with the digits `2`, `4` and `7` (and not with all the digits ranging from `0` to `9`), then all you need to do is set the variable `selected_classes` to the list `[2, 4, 7]` !
 - Automated the creation of the (formatted) training, validation and testing sets by only specifying their respective number of samples at the beginning of the main script.
-Those 3 sets have the **same class proportions** as the initial raw (MNIST) data
+Those 3 sets will have a **uniform class distribution**.
+In particular, if **all** the classes are selected, then those 3 sets will have the **same class distribution** as the initial raw MNIST data (since the latter also has a uniform class distribution) !
 - Added a **validation step** at each epoch
 - Added **batch processing** for the training, validation *and* testing phases !
 Note that, for the validation and testing phases, the batch size will *not* affect the resulting losses and accuracies.
 Therefore, for those 2 phases, you might want to put the maximum batch size that your CPU can handle, in order to speed up the computations (`val_batch_size` and `test_batch_size` are set to 32 by default).
 The batch size also doesn't have to perfectly divide the number of samples of the data that is going to be split into batches !
 - The input data can be normalized such that each (input) batch sample has a mean of 0 and a standard deviation of 1 (i.e. it can be standardized).
 This feature is enabled when you instantiate the `Network` class with the `normalize_input_data` kwarg set to `True` (which is done by default)